-The following table provides information about the financial effect of the modifications of financing receivables made to debtors experiencing financial difficulty that occurred during fiscal 2024:
+The following table provides information about the financial effect of the modifications of financing receivables made to debtors experiencing financial difficulty that occurred during fiscal 2024 and 2025:

+Fiscal Year ended March 31, 20 24

+Millions of yen

+Portfolio segment Financial effect

+Class Interest rate reduction Term extension Principal forgiveness

+Consumer borrowers

-Fiscal Year ended March 31, 2024 Millions of yen Portfolio segment Financial effect Class Interest rate reduction Term extension Principal forgiveness Consumer borrowers Real estate loans Reduced weighted-average contractual interest rate from 5.3% to 0.0%.
-Added a weighted-average 1.0 years to the life of loans.
+Real estate loans Reduced weighted- average contractual interest rate from 5.3% to 0.0% Added a weighted-average 1.0 years to the life of loans.
 Reduced the amortized cost basis of the loans by ¥8 million.

-Card loans Reduced weighted- average contractual interest rate from 12.7% to 0.7%.
+ORIX Corporation and Subsidiaries Fiscal Year ended March 31, 20 24 Millions of yen Portfolio segment Financial effect Class Interest rate reduction Term extension Principal forgiveness Card loans Reduced weighted-average contractual interest rate from 12.7% to 0.7%.
 Added a weighted-average 0.9 years to the life of loans.
 Reduced the amortized cost basis of the loans by ¥185 million.
 Other Reduced weighted- average contractual interest rate from 14.6% to 5.3%.
 Added a weighted-average 4.9 years to the life of loans.
 Reduced the amortized cost basis of the loans by ¥785 million.
-Corporate borrowers Non-recourse loans The Americas Added a weighted- average 1.0 years to the life of loans.
-Other than non-recourse loans Real estate companies in Japan Commercial, Added a weighted-average 0.5 years to the life of loans. industrial and other companies in Japan Added a weighted-average 1.0 years to the life of loans.
+Corporate borrowers Non-recourse loans The Americas Added a weighted-average 1.0 years to the life of loans.
+Other than non-recourse loans Real estate Added a weighted- companies in Japan Commercial, average 0.5 years to the life of loans. industrial and other companies in Japan Added a weighted-average 1.0 years to the life of loans.
 Commercial, industrial and other companies in overseas Reduced weighted-average contractual interest rate from 8.8% to 6.4%.
 Added a weighted-average 3.1 years to the life of loans.
 Reduced the amortized cost basis of the loans by ¥1,487 million.
-Loans to Equity method investees Added a weighted-average 0.6 years to the life of loans.
+Loans to Equity method investees Added a weighted- average 0.6 years to the life of loans.
 Reduced the amortized cost basis of the loans by ¥624 million.
 Net investment in leases Overseas Reduced the amortized cost basis of the loans by ¥0 million.
+Y 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 25 Fiscal Year ended March 31, 20 25 Portfolio segment Millions of yen Financial effect Class Interest rate reduction Term extension Principal forgiveness Consumer borrowers Other Reduced weighted- average contractual interest rate from 16.5% Added a weighted-average 2.4 years to the life of loans.